 - Finance professionals can translate practical questions in organizations on the basis of a critical analysis into a concrete knowledge need and answer these with practical, feasible advice or designs (e.g. product, process, model), focusing on decision making that leads to improvement or renewal of practical situations .

 - Finance professionals are advisory.
 This means, among other things, that they are communicative in word / and writing, also in an international context.
 Finance professionals are agile because they can reflect on their own actions and their own learning process and can adjust their actions accordingly.

 There are no entry requirements, but it will help to have intermediate English.
 Assignments may be submitted in Dutch, but classes & content are done in English.
-Prior knowledge is not necessary.
-The minor takes students from scratch.
-Basic experience in project management, process control, strategy, and IT gives the student a possible lead.
+Prior knowledge is not necessary, the minor takes students from scratch.
+Basic knowledge in project management, process control, strategy, and IT may give the student a possible lead.

-In addition to the Koios.online platform, which supports the online content sharing, community building, and field /network connecting, other aids are coming from:
+In addition to the Koios.world platform (see https://app.koios.world/#/worlds), which supports online content sharing, community building and field /network connecting, other aids are coming from: